fablabbcn/smartcitizen-kit-10/sck-commands.md

 #### How to use it.

-* Connect to your kit using a any serial utility, any baud-rate should work but `115200` is recommendable.
+* Connect to your kit using any serial utility, any baud-rate should work but `115200` is recommendable.
 * Send the starting commands.
 * Notice all the commands except the starting commands require a carriage return at the end: `CR` or `\r`  .
-* Call any command you want, change XXX with the corresponding value.
+* Call any command you want, change `XXX` with the corresponding value.

 ### Basic SCK setup commands

-This commands are commands to talk directly to the RN-XV WiFly Module own interface.
+This commands are commands to talk directly to the Wi-Fi module (RN-XV WiFly) own interface.

 * `$$$`							Wake up the module and enter WiFly commands mode
 * `set wlan ssid XXX\r`        Add a new SSID to memory